Foreign Workers

 For example, employers who are looking in-home caregivers can expect processing times to be at least 25 business days.
 This also does not consider any pre-arrangements that you or the foreign worker need to complete before they commence work.

-Can Temporary Foreign Workers get EI?
+Can foreign workers get EI?

-Temporary foreign workers are eligible for Employment Insurance (EI) benefits in Canada if they work in insurable employment and are required to pay EI premiums.
+Foreign workers are eligible for Employment Insurance (EI) benefits in Canada if they work in insurable employment and are required to pay EI premiums.

 If a foreign worker is eligible to receive employment insurance from their originating country, the worker may be ineligible to receive EI benefits in Canada.

-How much temporary foreign workers are paid in Canada is dependent on how much you willing to pay them.
+How much foreign workers are paid in Canada is dependent on how much you willing to pay them.
 When determining compensation, you should consider the industry standard and how much experience and skills the foreign worker will need to do the job.

 Nonetheless, employers must pay foreign workers at least the minimum wage in accordance with the applicable employment standards legislation in their relevant jurisdiction.